Pittsburgh Lyft Accident Attorneys

 - Lyft vehicles be from Model Year 2007 or higher and have at least four doors.

 - Lyft vehicles be in good condition after passing state inspection.

 - Lyft drivers be at least 21 years of age with a valid state driver’s license.

-- Criminal background checks and minimum insurance ($50,000 / $100,000 / $25,000) are required.
+- Background checks and minimal insurance levels are required ($50,000 / $100,000 / $25,000)

 - The app must present riders with the license plate number and a photograph of the prospective driver.

 - Lyft drivers must pass criminal background, sex offender database, and driver history checks.

 Internally, Lyft drivers are held to certain standards, as outlined in the company safety policies.
 For instance, they are instructed not to pick up passengers under age 18 without an accompanying adult.

 Lyft drivers and passengers may not carry weapons – including firearms, stun guns, explosives, knives, slingshots, and tasers — even where it is legal to possess and carry.

 Drivers and passengers are not allowed to smoke in Lyft vehicles.
 Drivers are not allowed to videotape passengers or broadcast images.
 Sexual assault cases are handled confidentially in the means of the victim’s choosing, whether through arbitration, mediation, or court.